whalderman/search-quality-rater-guidelines-tldr/docs/tldr/managers.md

 ### Webpages

-::: tip
+::: tip Every page should be useful.
-Every page you want to be ranked highly must be created with the intention of **helping users**.
+If you want a page to be ranked highly, create it with the intention of **helping users**.
 :::

-::: tip
+::: warning Your Money or Your Life (YMYL)
 Pages which could potentially impact the future happiness, health, financial stability, or safety of users (YMYL pages) are judged more strictly.
 :::

-Some examples:
+Example YMYL pages:

 - Shopping or financial transaction pages
 - Financial information pages